redpanda-data/connect/docs/pipeline.md

 For this purpose we would be able to utilise our processing threads without the need for a buffer.
-We choose four processing threads like before, and choose to use ten parallel consumers of the input `baz`.
+We choose four processing threads like before, and choose to use eight parallel consumers of the input `baz`.

 ``` yaml
 input: